-Struggling with'geek-speak'?
-Here are twelve particularly confusing terms.
+Struggling with 'geek-speak'?
+Here are five particularly confusing terms.

 Apps - now used almost exclusively to describe mobile computing software.
 There are applications on your computer but apps on your phone or tablet - Photoshop (the application) on your iMac but Photoshop (the app) on your iPhone.